Flawless Physio Logo

 Pinky Toe Pain, also known as 5th Metatarsal pain, refers to pain on the little toe on the outer side of your foot.

-One of the main functions of your Pinky Toe is to assist with balance and proprioception, but because it is on the edge of your foot, it can make it susceptible to injury.
+One of the main functions of your Pinky Toe is to assist with balance and proprioception.
+However, it is on the edge of your foot, which can make it susceptible to injury.
 Several conditions can cause Pinky Toe pain, such as sprains, fractures, corns and bunions.

-In our experience, the most common causes of Pinky Toe pain are tight-fitting shoes, direct impact to the toe from sport, a heavy object failing on your toe and catching your toe on the corner of an object.
+In our experience, the most common causes of Pinky Toe pain are tight-fitting shoes and direct impact to the toe from sport.
+It can also be caused by a heavy object falling on your toe and catching your toe on the corner of an object.

 Conditions That Cause Pinky Toe Pain